thegetty/artistryinbronze/content/conservation-and-analysis/36-tykot.md

 ---
+id: "36"
 title: Investigating Ancient “Bronzes”
 subtitle: Non-Destructive Analysis of Copper-Based Alloys
-type: page
+type: essay
 author:
  - first_name: Robert H.
    last_name: Tykot
    affiliation: University of South Florida
-abstract: >
+abstract: |
     Identification of the composition of “bronze” objects—many of which are not in fact bronze—is fundamental for studying the technology and intentions of the maker and the availability of tin and other alloys, and for providing accurate descriptive information for museum displays.
     There are many methods of elemental analysis, but most require the removal of a sample, which increasingly is not allowed for museum-quality objects.
 The use of a portable X-ray fluorescence spectrometer (pXRF) avoids this, but unfortunately provides results only on the near-surface.
 Readings may be inaccurate due to heterogeneity caused by the cooling process, degradation/weathering, and cleaning or other preservation treatment.

     In this study, a Bruker pXRF has been used to analyze hundreds of copper-based objects from different countries and many museums, and the advantages and limitations of this method are discussed in accordance with the research questions being addressed.
 These include (1) the initial technological transition from copper to arsenical copper and tin bronze alloys, and later to brass; (2) the availability of the secondary metals; and (3) analyses in American museums to assess authenticity and provide accurate descriptive information for display cases.
-weight: 40
+weight: 702
 ---

 ## X-Ray Fluorescence